jkenton/CapableOne/_posts/2019-06-04-dancing-yeltsin.md

 If you would like to learn more about Boris Yeltsin, <a href="https://en.wikipedia.org/wiki/Boris_Yeltsin">here you go</a>.

-<br />1 - Yeah, that *one time* when your friends and relatives expressed some serious concern for your continued well-being.
+<br />1 - Yes, including that *one time* when your friends and relatives expressed some serious concern for your continued well-being.
 <br />2 - Seriously, not close.